top of page

 · Wrist and hand injuries

-While sports taping can be learned and applied by athletes themselves, the guidance of a skilled physiotherapist is invaluable.
-They can determine the most appropriate taping technique, ensure proper application, and offer advice on when and how to remove the tape safely along with additional precautions and contraindications.
+While sports taping can be learned and applied by athletes themselves, the guidance of a physiotherapist is important.
+Taping is often part of a broader physiotherapy plan and should not be relied on as the only measure when returning to sport or activity.
+Book an appointment with Body Fit Physiotherapy today to determine the most suitable taping method, ensure proper application, and offer advice on when and how to remove the tape safely along with any precautions.

 Additionally, in many cases, taping is often used as an adjunct therapy in conjunction with a comprehensive rehabilitation and physiotherapy treatment plan and should not be solely relied on for returning to a sport or activity.
 Consult our Adelaide sports physiotherapists regarding your condition and we can discuss whether taping is a good option for you.